Pinpoint tests of microclimate control (cars from 08.2001)

 DETAILS/RESULTS/ACTIONS

-N1: CHECK THE ELECTRICAL CIRCUIT BETWEEN THE AIR TEMP POSITIONING MOTOR AND THE EATC MODULE FOR AN OPEN
+N1: CHECKING THE ELECTRICAL CIRCUITS BETWEEN THE AIR TEMPERATURE FLAP POSITIONING MOTOR AND THE EATC MODULE FOR OPEN CIRCUIT

-• Is the measured resistance less than 2 ohms in all cases?
+• In all cases, is the measured resistance less than 2 ohms?

 Yes